 Not many people realize that true brick veneer also offers energy advantages for a home because it adds thermal mass to the structure.
 On a hot day, the transmission of excess heat to wall frames and insulation is reduced and slowed because it takes time for the brick to warm up.
 Conversely, it also takes longer for the low temperatures of a frosty night to penetrate the brick and draw heat out of your home.
 The more you can protect the insulated wall frame of your house from wide swings in temperature, the better that insulation will work.
 If you could magically apply brick to the outside of a non-brick home as a test, you’d immediately feel a difference inside.

 Brick veneer may be one of the most environmentally friendly exterior wall options going, too.
 And while it’s hard to quantify things like this, there are facts to go by.
 Brick is made from natural materials and it’s easy to recycle.
 Given the long life of brick, it also has what they call “low embodied energy”.
 This means that the energy required to manufacture the brick is lower than other options, given how long brick is expected to last.
 The National Institute for Standards and Technology, for instance, gives brick a 100 year lifespan, but that’s conservative.
-Most brick lasts longer than this.
+Most brick lasts much longer than this.
 So yes, though brick uses quite a bit of heat energy during the manufacturing process, this energy investment goes a long way because it gets spread out over a very long time – much longer than any other non-masonry exterior wall option.
 Click here for a video tour of the largest brick plant in North America.